 What is a Dental Bridge?

-A dental bridge is a fixed prosthetic device that literally “bridges” the gap created by one or more missing teeth.
+A dental bridge is a fixed prosthetic device designed to “bridge” the gap created by one or more missing teeth.
 It consists of two main components:

-Pontics are typically made from durable, tooth-colored materials like porcelain or ceramic to seamlessly blend in with your natural teeth.
+Pontics are typically made from durable, tooth-colored materials like porcelain or ceramic, allowing them to blend seamlessly with your natural teeth.

 Types of Dental Bridges

-There are four main types of dental bridges, each with unique features and benefits:
+There are four main types of dental bridges, each tailored for specific needs:

 1. Traditional Bridge: This is the most common type, where the pontic is held in place by dental crowns cemented onto the abutment teeth on either side of the gap.

-2. Cantilever Bridge: In cases where there are adjacent teeth on only one side of the missing tooth, a cantilever bridge may be used.
-Here, the pontic is supported by a dental crown on just one abutment tooth.
+2. Cantilever Bridge: Used when there are adjacent teeth on only one side of the missing tooth; here, the pontic is supported by a dental crown on just one abutment tooth.

 3. Maryland Bonded Bridge: Also known as a resin-bonded bridge, this type features a metal or porcelain framework that supports the pontic.
-Instead of crowns, the bridge has “wings” that are bonded to the backs of the abutment teeth, requiring minimal tooth preparation.
+Instead of crowns, it has “wings” bonded to the backs of the abutment teeth, requiring minimal tooth preparation.

 The Dental Bridge Procedure

-Getting a dental bridge usually requires two visits to your dentist.
-Here’s what you can expect:
+Getting a dental bridge typically requires two visits to your dentist.
+Here’s what you can expect during each appointment:

-• The abutment teeth are gently reshaped to accommodate the crowns that will support the bridge.
+• Reshaping Abutment Teeth: The abutment teeth are gently reshaped to accommodate crowns that will support the bridge.

-• Impressions or digital scans of your teeth are taken to create a precise model for the dental lab crafting your bridge.
+• Impressions: Impressions or digital scans are taken to create a precise model for crafting your custom bridge.

-• A temporary bridge is placed to protect the exposed teeth and gums while your permanent restoration is being made.
+• Temporary Bridge: A temporary bridge is placed to protect exposed teeth and gums while your permanent restoration is being made.

-• At your second appointment, the temporary bridge is removed.
+• Removal of Temporary Bridge: At your second appointment, the temporary bridge is removed.

-• The custom-made permanent bridge is carefully checked for fit, color, and comfort.
+• Fitting the Permanent Bridge: The custom-made permanent bridge is carefully checked for fit, color, and comfort.
 Any necessary adjustments are made.

-• Once you and your dentist are satisfied with the look and feel of the bridge, it is permanently cemented in place.
+• Cementing: Once you and your dentist are satisfied with how it looks and feels, it is permanently cemented in place.

 Benefits of Dental Bridges